In this guide, we'll discuss staff retention, employee retention strategies, as well as how to lower employee turnover and attract top talent.

 Exit interviews

-You could also conduct an exit interview when a staff member finds a new job to improve your retention rates.
+You could also conduct an when a staff member finds a new job to improve your retention rates.
 You can ask someone from human resource management to conduct this, or host it yourself.

 It might sound odd, but maintaining a relationship with a departing employee can be beneficial.
 And an exit interview is a good starting point.
 It's a chance for the employee to detail their reasons for leaving.
 This gives you an idea of what you could change to improve the employee experience.